848deepak/AGuideforTechStudents/README.md

-# Machine Learning Workshop Presentation
+# Peer Learning Machine Learning Workshop Presentation

-An interactive, speaker-optimized presentation for the workshop "One day Hands-on workshop on Machine Learning at CHANDIGARH UNIVERSITY."
+An interactive, speaker-optimized presentation for the workshop "Peer learning workshop machine learning."
 Built specifically for workshop delivery with presenter controls and audience engagement features.

 ## � Workshop Features (NEW!)